Can AI Generated Content Be Copyrighted? Laws, Ownership & Legal Issues (2026 Guide)

 2. Developer as Owner

-The person who created the AI system should own the output
+Some argue: The person who created the AI system should own the output.
+But developers don’t control exact outputs.
+This makes ownership unclear.

 3. User as Owner

-The person who gives the prompt owns the content
+Another view is the person who gives the prompt to get the output should own the content generated.

 AI Training Data and Copyright Issues